nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 discipline anyone can check you against, and the part that makes the rest honest.

 Nothing forces any of this on you.
-The structure is a theorem; the practice is a choice.
+The theorem holds whether or not you do any of this.
 Everything is a trust decision either way.
 The only question is whether you make yours explicitly, and if you claim your system is verified, or your result reproducible, or your identity yours, the check now exists and it will be run.